AI Finance & Metrics for SaaS | The SaaS Academy

 Measure AI unit economics

-Calculate AI COGS ratio, inference expense ratio, AI gross margin, margin by cohort, and cost distribution risk.
+Calculate AI COGS ratio, Inference Efficiency Ratio, AI gross margin, margin by cohort, and cost distribution risk.

 Price AI without destroying margin